nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Worker.suicide

 This property is a boolean.
 It is set when a worker dies, until then it is `undefined`.
-It is true if the worker was killed using the `.destroy()` method, and false otherwise.
+It will be true if the worker was killed using the `.destroy()` method, and false otherwise.

 ### Event: message